OpenF2/F2/docs/src/app-development.md

 #### Automatic Consistency

-F2 uses and recommends [Twitter Bootstrap](http://twitter.github.com/bootstrap/) for Container and App Developers to benefit from a consistent HTML and CSS structure regardless of who developed the F2 component.
+F2 uses and recommends [Bootstrap](http://twitter.github.io/bootstrap/) for Container and App Developers to benefit from a consistent HTML and CSS structure regardless of who developed the F2 component.
 This way, Container Developers can write CSS they _know_ will style F2 apps without engaging with the app developer to ensure compatability.

-This also means App Developers must adhere to [Bootstrap's scaffolding guidelines](http://twitter.github.com/bootstrap/scaffolding.html) as defined on their website.
+This also means App Developers must adhere to [Bootstrap's scaffolding guidelines](http://twitter.github.io/bootstrap/scaffolding.html) as defined on their website.

 An example two-column layout using Bootstrap-specifed markup: